infor-design/enterprise/components/button/button.md

 ## Implementation Tips

-- Make sure to add an automation-id for testing that remains the same across versions.
+- Make sure to add an automation-id or permanently unique id for testing that remains the same across versions.
 - Do not use any elements other than button attributes for buttons.
 - Press State has a touch effect which requires JS to implement
 - Buttons can optionally have tooltips via adding a title attribute